 I’m lazy and don’t always remember to activate offers when buying groceries.
 As a result, I “lose money” when using a shopping app like Ibotta.

 But I always scan my store receipts using Fetch Rewards to earn rewards points.
 Fetch accepts gas, grocery and merchandise receipts.
+Use referral code 9H5T4 to get 2,000 bonus points on your first receipt scan.

 You can redeem your rewards points for Amazon gift cards as small as $5 using Fetch.